tw-haiven/haiven/README.md

 * Use the models provided by your cloud provider of choice (AWS, Google Cloud, or Azure), instead of running a risk assessment for and creating contracts with a new vendor
 * Add your own SSO for access control

-## How?

-- You can do the technical setup yourself, see below
-- But, the devil is in the data and the practices
-- Ask us about our consulting services to help you run your own pilot and shape a knowledge pack for your organisation

 ## Limited-by-design

 For now, this is a one-container web application.
 Everything is baked into the container image you build, and everything happens in memory.
 The only persistence are the logs written by the application.
 This is by design, to keep the infrastructure setup as simple as possible, and reduce the barrier to experimentation.